enparadigm/sharpsell-documentations/sdk_versioned_docs/version-5.x.xx/platform/android/using-sharpsell-android.md

 :::info

 Contact sharpsell team before integrating the custom directory as it has to be mapped first by them.
-They will provide you the value to pass in ``app_url``.
+They will provide you the value to pass in ``entry_point``.

 :::